 This brings up another important mention that reading the Scripture in its entirety is just as valuable and important as viewing it microscopically, as we many times do in these word studies.
 The larger view grounds us in our more specific studies as not to stray from God's big picture and come up with private or strange interpretations that don't agree with the whole of Scripture.

-With this understanding, we will begin by simply looking at the very first letter of the Hebrew word "bereishit" (בְּרֵאשִׁית) which is a "bet" בְּ, and is also the second letter of the Hebrew aleph-bet.
+With this understanding, we will begin by simply looking at the very first letter of the Hebrew word "bereishit" (בְּרֵאשִׁית) which is a "bet" בְּ and is also the second letter of the Hebrew aleph-bet.
 Bet is imaged by the floor plan of a home or tent and communicates the idea of home and family.
-In fact the "bereishit" (בְּרֵאשִׁית) contains the Hebrew word for house which is "bayit" (בָּ֫יִת)
+In fact, "bereishit" (בְּרֵאשִׁית) contains the Hebrew word for a house which is "bayit" (בָּ֫יִת)

 What a beautiful way for God to begin the great news, that His first and foremost intention was to create a family!
 Not a family separate from Him but God Himself is the Father of that family.

 If we, next, look at just the first two letters of "bereishit" (בְּרֵאשִׁית) we have the Hebrew word "bar" (בְּרֵ) which means "Son".
 This is not the usual word used for "son" in the Hebrew scriptures.
 "Ben" בן is the more commonly used word for "son".

 Gesenius' Lexicon defines 'bar' as a poetic expression of a chosen and pure son.
-The prophet Isaiah foretold of God's Son being the sent and chosen one as recorded in Matthew...
+The prophet Isaiah foretold of God's Son is the sent and chosen one as recorded in Matthew . . .